 Macrophage activation syndrome (MAS) is a serious life-threatening disorder that may develop in sJIA patients.
 In clinical trials, tocilizumab has not been studied in patients during an episode of active MAS.

+Sodium

+After dilution with 0.9 % sodium chloride solution, this medicinal product contains 230.6 mg sodium per maximum dose of 800 mg, equivalent to 11.5 % of the WHO recommended maximum daily intake of 2 g sodium for an adult.

+Polysorbate 80 (E 433)

+This medicinal product contains 2 mg of polysorbate 80 in each 80 mg vial, 5 mg of polysorbate 80 in each 200 mg vial and 10 mg polysorbate 80 in each 400 mg vial, which is equivalent to 0.5 mg/mL.

+Polysorbates may cause allergic reactions.
+Patients' known allergies shall be taken into consideration.

 4.5 Interaction with other medicinal products and other forms of interaction

-Interaction studies have only been performed in adults.
+Interaction trials have only been performed in adults.

 Concomitant administration of a single dose of 10 mg/kg tocilizumab with 10-25 mg MTX once weekly had no clinically significant effect on MTX exposure.